BASEBALL

 Jim Prentice Electric Baseball Model 42-B box - circa 1950

-The graphics of the box lid for Jim Prentice Electric Baseball Model 42-B mix the jaunty font seen on Model 63-B with the blocky font from the box for Senior Model 66-B, so this is probably circa 1950 as well.
-The pitcher will reappear on the boxes for the "Motor Action" models later in the '50s.
+The graphics of the box lid for Jim Prentice Electric Baseball Model 42-B mix the jaunty font seen on Model 63-B with the blocky font from the box for Senior Model 66-B, and indeed, factory stamps on the underside of the gameboard confirm it as a late-1953, early-1954 manufacture.
+The pitcher will reappear on the "Motor Action" models later in the '50s.

 Jim Prentice Electric Baseball Model 42-B - circa 1950